uri-library-data-services/iassist-preview/content/blog/iassist-sponsors-ifla-2016-knowledge-management-conference.md

-Practices and Actions for Making Best Use of Organizational Knowledge in Libraries](https://sites.google.com/site/ifla2016km/).The conference took place as part of the International Federation of Library Associations\' (IFLA) annual conference held this year in Columbus, Ohio, USA.
+Practices and Actions for Making Best Use of Organizational Knowledge in Libraries](https://sites.google.com/site/ifla2016km/).The conference took place as part of the International Federation of Library Associations' (IFLA) annual conference held this year in Columbus, Ohio, USA.

 The KM conference featured two keynote speakers: Valerie Forrestal,